Sample the Flavors of Arizona and America from a Scratch Kitchen in Gainey Ranch

 “This is where we live and work, so we wanted to pay a little homage to our home state,” he explains.

 Other locally minded, wow-’em options include the house-smoked pulled pork sandwich and the smoked brisket pizza—which can be made gluten-free.
 Even the crispy, hearty and fresh fries are a cut above.
-And the Famous Drumettes (grilled drumettes) go above and beyond.
+And the Famous Drumettes (grilled chicken drumettes) go above and beyond.
 Other menu options range from salads to a cheeseburger and veggie burger and even grilled cheese.